What is the minimum GPA required for admission to the PharmD program?

 You may check the Application Portal to see received and outstanding items.

 What if I have a change of address or telephone number?

-You should e-mail our office at firstname.lastname@example.org of all changes of mailing, e-mail addresses, and phone numbers.
+You should email our office at firstname.lastname@example.org of all changes to mailing and email addresses, and phone numbers.

 What is the cost of tuition?

 The estimated cost of attendance, including tuition, fees, books, and supplies can be found on the Finances page.